European seabass: Farming

-European bass was one of Europe's first fish to be farmed commercially.
+European seabass was one of Europe's first fish to be farmed commercially.
 Historically, they were cultured in coastal lagoons and tidal reservoirs before mass-production techniques were developed in the late 1960s.
 It is the most important commercial fish widely cultured in the Mediterranean.
 Greece, Turkey, Italy, Spain, Croatia, and Egypt are the most important farming countries.
 Annual production was more than 120,000 tonnes in 2010.
+The world's biggest producer of European seabass is Turkey.

+Dish

+Branzino, sometimes known as "spigola" in southern Italy, is popular in Italian cuisine as a main course.
+It is often prepared by roasting the entire fish and serving it with lemon.
+The meat is often desired because of its sweet taste and flaky white texture.
+In French it is sometimes known as "bar" or "loup de mer", and in Spanish and Portuguese, it is often referred to as "robalo".
+Each time the whole fish is cooked and plated.